 Other Gmail plugins offer the ability to send repeating emails too, but GMass’s is the most powerful and comprehensive.
 Here’s a look at how two other vendors allow you to schedule repeating emails in Gmail and how they fall short compared to GMass.

+One of the major differences between GMass and other email scheduling services is that GMass gives you a lot more control.
 Right Inbox and Boomerang both let you schedule recurring emails, but they go out as a group email rather than campaign-style.
-With GMass sending recurring emails campaign style, each recipient gets an individual email that is tracked, so you know who is opening and clicking.
-Additionally GMass’s recurring emails lets you personalize, send large campaigns, and dynamically add people to the recurring email simply by adding rows to your spreadsheet.
+With GMass sending recurring emails campaign-style, each recipient gets an individual email that is tracked, so you know who is opening and clicking.
+Additionally, GMass’s recurring emails let you personalize, send large campaigns, and dynamically add people to the recurring email simply by adding rows to your spreadsheet.

 Mail Merge with Attachments, a Google Docs plugin, lets you send recurring emails as individual emails, but the setup is archaic, forcing you to do all the scheduling yourself by inputting all the future dates and times into a spreadsheet.
 Ugh — that’s way too much work.